 Reviews will occur approximately once every seven years according to the cycle established below or, in unusual circumstances, at the instigation of the VPAA.
 No reviews will occur during the year preceding a Middle States site visit.
-Reviews for departments with external accreditation reviews will complete the Academic Program Review in the year following an external review.

 Schedule for programs NOT subject to external accreditation review: